 There are two ways to do this: you can combine your custom pattern with acad.pat or add a support file search path.
-I personally will recommend the last one.
-You may loose your custom pattern if you somehow need to reinstall AutoCAD or your Windows account corrupts.
+I will recommend the last one.
+You may lose your custom pattern if you somehow need to reinstall AutoCAD or your Windows account corrupts.
 Or you may just make your acad.pat corrupt.

 Combine with acad.pat

 Open another instance of Notepad and open your custom hatch.
-Select all, then copy it using [ctrl] + C. I use chainlink pattern from DotSoft website.
+Select all, then copy it using [Ctrl] + C. I use chainlink pattern from DotSoft website.